 The government also faced questions over the apparent availability of guns, which had remained strong despite the handgun ban.
 Some commentators also suggested the government’s legislation, specifically punishments for carrying a gun, were exacerbating gun crime amongst the young.

 Following the mass killings in Cumbria on 2nd June, 2010, Home Secretary Theresa May confirmed that two weapons had been recovered by police, a shotgun and a .22 rifle, and that the gunman, Derrick Bird, had held a shotgun licence since 1995 and a firearms licence (for the .22 rifle) since 2007.

-Ms May pledged that when the police had completed their investigations, the Government would lead a debate on the country's gun laws, engaging with “all interested parties” and allowing MPs to contribute to the debate.
+Theresa May pledged that when the police had completed their investigations, the Government would lead a debate on gun reform, engaging with “all interested parties” and allowing MPs to contribute to the debate.